 The issue regarding the effect of a bankruptcy stay pre-unlawful detainer judgment is much more complicated.
 In general, however (and subject to certain exceptions), the automatic stay would effect the landlord’s prejudgment attempts to evict the tenant.
 The landlord cannot commence an unlawful detainer against the tenant or take further steps to litigate a pending unlawful detainer while the automatic stay remains in place.
 That said, the landlord can always petition the bankruptcy court for relief from the automatic stay.

 We strongly recommend you consult with an attorney if you have or are considering bringing an unlawful detainer against a tenant who has or may soon file for bankruptcy protection.
-Contact our real estate attorneys in Los Angeles for a consultation.
-You can reach us at (310) 954-1877, or firstname.lastname@example.org.
+Contact our real estate attorneys in Los Angeles see if you qualify for a consultation.
+You can reach us at (310) 954-1877, or email@example.com.
 You can also use the contact form on the side of this page.